gradio-app/gradio/guides/06_integrating-other-frameworks/01_using-hugging-face-integrations.md

 That's it!
 Let's recap the various ways Gradio and Hugging Face work together:

-1. You can build a demo around the Inference API without having to load the model easily using `gr.load()`.
+1. You can build a demo around Inference Endpoints without having to load the model, by using `gr.load()`.
 2. You host your Gradio demo on Hugging Face Spaces, either using the GUI or entirely in Python.
 3. You can load demos from Hugging Face Spaces to remix and create new Gradio demos using `gr.load()`.
 4. You can convert a `transformers` pipeline into a Gradio demo using `from_pipeline()`.